Ground Beef Chili

 Time to dig in!

-I hope you enjoy this ground beef chili recipe as much as we enjoy eating it.
+I hope you enjoy this ground beef chili recipe as much as we do.

 Other comforting foods